LoginRadius/engineering-portal/content/blog/rise-and-rise-of-graphql/index.md

 ## What is GraphQL?

 GraphQL is an application-level query language which helps data fetching and serving between client and server runtime, by providing a standard protocol for queries.
 Its strength lies behind the fact that it offers a modern, simpler and efficient way to query and develop APIs.
 But, the real deal is its **flexible data fetching** 🔥 -- application only loads relevant data from the server.
-Also GraphQL is hierarchical in nature; it structures relationships in simple hierarchical manner to avoid complex queries while fetching data.
+Also, GraphQL is hierarchical in nature; it structures relationships in a simple hierarchical manner to avoid complex queries while fetching data.

 ## Why to use GraphQL?